-Guy W. Wallace offers the following formal Workshops and informal Coaching Sessions to fit his clients’ needs for Staff Development.
+Guy W. Wallace offers the following formal Workshop and informal Coaching Sessions to fit his clients’ needs for Staff Development.

-I’ve been developing my client’s staff in my analysis, design and project management methods since 1983.
-My new offering for 2019:
+I’ve been developing my client’s staff in my ISD analysis, design and project management methods since 1983.

 I help my clients develop their staff in my ISD methods – or some adaptation of them – to create awareness or knowledge or skills using some version of the following formal workshops: